LostImbecile/dbl-bot/README.md

 **5) gpt (message)**
 - Gets response from chatgpt.
-- Past 30 messages in the server are read (non-channel specific).
-- Extremely unstable, if it breaks bot needs to be restarted.
+- Conversation is saved up to 3300 tokens, where it starts getting deleted (non-channel specific).
-- Use gpt activate channel to keep gpt active for current channel without using invocation.
+- Use "gpt activate channel" to keep gpt active for current channel without using invocation.
-- Use gpt deactivate to go back to using invocation.
+- Use "gpt deactivate" to go back to using invocation.

 **6) b-response create (type) >> (msg) >> (response) >> (reaction) >> (reaction)...**
 - Adds a new automatic response (whether message or reaction).